dobrakmato/renderer/renderer/README.md

 - [x] support for multiple resource "roots"
 - [ ] loading from HTTP
 - [ ] caching of HTTP downloaded resources
-- [ ] loading of multiple resources at same time
+- [x] loading of multiple resources at same time
-- [ ] pipelined loading
 - [ ] resource hot-reloading for local files
-- [ ] stores metadata about "imported" files in json
+- [x] stores metadata about "imported" files in json
-- [ ] can detect changes between "builds" and perform incremental compilation
+- [x] can detect changes between "builds" and perform incremental compilation

 ### Deferred Rendering